fzi-forschungszentrum-informatik/Lanelet2/lanelet2_ml_converter/README.md

 ### `TensorInstanceData`

-Subclass of `LaneData` that holds all local instance label in a convenient numpy array / Eigen matrix form.
+Subclass of `LaneData` that holds all local instance labels in a convenient numpy array / Eigen matrix form.

 ### `LaneLineStringInstance` / `CompoundLaneLineStringInstance` / `LaneletInstance` / ...